How the UW is helping students — and you — make sense of 2020

 “We spent some time talking about what this would mean for our students who were … going to have a virtual experience,” Taylor said.
 “We started thinking, let’s give them the very best of our faculty, even though it’s not the pedagogy we would prefer.”

 He started asking faculty and a few alumni to participate in July, and quickly got many of the university’s all-stars on board: The president and provost.
 School of Public Health dean Hilary Godwin, who Taylor dubbed “our own form of a Dr. Fauci.”
-Dr. Benjamin Danielson, pediatrician and former senior medical director of the Odessa Brown Clinic.
+Dr. Benjamin Danielson, pediatrician and former senior medical director of the Odessa Brown clinic at Seattle Children’s.
 Arts & Sciences dean Robert Stacey on “how to make a life.”
-Alexis Harris, a sociology educator, on “the criminal legal system as a social problem.”
+Alexes Harris, a sociology educator, on “the criminal legal system as a social problem.”
 UW Tacoma psychology professor Carolyn West.
 Megan Ming Francis, a political science expert, on “transformation vs. change around the edges.”

 The class’s roughly 500 students watched the lectures on their own time and participated in group discussions, mostly online.
 Taylor said he first saw many of his students in a joint Zoom where they shared their time capsule projects — an idea he said associate Information School professor Joseph Janes devised.
 As he described it, they popped onto his screen from their bedrooms and their cars.
 He saw a mother with a child under her arm cooking dinner.